- All About Sleep

 - Sleep Problems in Teens

-Does your teenager have a hard time falling asleep at night or waking up in the morning?
+Does your teen have trouble falling asleep at night?
 Is he or she sleepy during the day?
-Find out if this behavior is just a normal part of adolescence, or if something else is to blame.
+Find out if it's just a normal part of adolescence, or if something else is to blame.

 Although it can be unnerving to see, sleepwalking is actually very common in kids.
 Here's how to keep your young sleepwalker safe.